 When we discuss the basics of ballroom dancing, we often fall back on two of its staple styles – the foxtrot and the waltz.
 Today we are going to take a closer look at the foxtrot – a smooth, progressive dance characterized by its slow step, and long, sinuous movements.

-Harry Fox – born Arthur Carrington in 1882 – was the classic vaudeville performer.
-He did comedy and was an actor, as well as a dancer.
-He made some of the earlier “talking pictures” of the late 1920s.
+Named for its creator, vaudeville entertainer Harry Fox, the foxtrot made its debut in 1914.
+Born Arthur Carrington in 1882, Harry Fox was the classic vaudeville performer.
+He was a comedian, as well as an actor and dancer who also made some of the earlier “talking pictures” of the late 1920s.
 He died in 1959, but he left us quite a legacy.

 The first freestyle use of the (pre-Foxtrot) “slow step” was popularized in 1912, during ragtime music’s heyday.
 This changed marked the beginning of a completely new phase of ballroom dancing, once where dance partners were much closer together and often ad-libbed to this new and exhilarating style of music.
 Prior to this period, the Polka, Waltz and the One-Step were the popular dances, and partners were at arm’s length and a set pattern of choreography was strictly observed.
 The Foxtrot took on the form we generally see today when the famed dance couple, Vernon and Irene Castle, became enamored of it and made its lines smoother and even more sensual.
 In fact, the Foxtrot helped the couple reach the peak of their popularity

 in Irving Berlin‘s first Broadway show, Watch Your Step (1914), in which they refined and popularized the Foxtrot.